openedx/open-edx-proposals/oeps/oep-0030-arch-pii-markup-and-auditing.rst

 Processes
 ---------
 The new processes for developers and reviewers represent the least invasive methods that we could devise to track this vital information with the accuracy it deserves.
 Developers are in the best position to know the context of the data that they are integrating, and are most empowered to call out the locations of that data storage close to the point of use.
-Developers also have the context necessary to best know how to "forget" the data that they are storing and whether deletion or anonymization is the best approach to use.
+Developers also have the context necessary to best know how to retire the data that they are storing and whether deletion or anonymization is the best approach to use.

 The blocking nature of this process prevents complicated scenarios where learners may have completed the retirement process, but still have recently-added PII data stored in Open edX.